Have questions? - Get in touch

 The student will be introduced to the fundamental principles of electrical power and lighting systems, the rudiments of industrial compressed air systems, the provision of steam for both power generation and process plant, and the applications and precepts of refrigeration plant and heat pumps.

-On successful completion of this unit students will be able to manage and maintain a wide range of commonly encountered industrial systems.
+On successful completion of this unit learners will be able to manage and maintain a wide range of commonly encountered industrial systems.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.